-- Provide children a developmentally appropriate, nurturing, stimulating, and safe early childhood environment. - Encourage parent/teacher partnerships and involvement through two-way communication and mutual support. - Welcome and appreciate diversity in backgrounds, lifestyle, individual differences, and needs. - Provide meaningful employment and training opportunities for Texas State students. - Sustain a supportive workplace that respects individual teaching styles, fosters creativity, involves staff in decision making and encourages teacher loyalty and professional growth. - Serve as a model program for the child care community and state. - Serve as a training, research, instructional and educational site for various university academic disciplines that incorporate child development, care, education, health and safety.
+- Provide children with a developmentally appropriate, nurturing, stimulating, and safe early childhood environment. - Encourage parent/teacher partnerships and involvement through two-way communication and mutual support. - Welcome and appreciate diversity in backgrounds, lifestyle, individual differences, and needs. - Provide meaningful employment and training opportunities for Texas State students. - Sustain a supportive workplace that respects individual teaching styles, fosters creativity, involves staff in decision making and encourages teacher loyalty and professional growth. - Serve as a model program for the childcare community and state. - Serve as a training, research, instructional and educational site for various university academic disciplines that incorporate child development, care, education, health and safety.

 The CDC is dedicated to the highest quality, individualized, developmentally appropriate care possible for each child.
 Our purpose is to support the University's mission of research, teaching and community service by promoting access to higher education to a diverse population.
-We are licensed by the Texas Department of Protective and Regulatory Services and we are a 4-Star Texas Rising Star Provider.
-We must abide by university policies and procedures, Texas Department of Family and Protective Services (TDPRS) child care licensing requirements, and the USDA Child Care and Adult Care Food Program (CACFP).
-Our program was also planned in accordance with accreditation standards of the National Association for the Education of Young Children (NAEYC).
-We are currently accredited by SACS (Southern Association of Colleges and Schools) through AdvancEd.
-More about our accreditation and AdvancED can be found on page 39.
+We are licensed by the Texas Department of Protective and Regulatory Services, and we are a 4-Star Texas Rising Star Provider.
+We must abide by university policies and procedures, Texas Department of Family and Protective Services (DFPS) childcare licensing requirements, Workforce Solutions Child Care Services (CCS), and the USDA Child and Adult Care Food Program (CACFP).
+Our program was also planned in accordance with accreditation standards of the National Accreditation Commission for Early Care and Education Programs and the National Association for the Education of Young Children (NAEYC).

 We are open to children of students, staff, and faculty of Texas State University and the local community.
-Our year round program follows the university staff calendar year with the exception of staff in-service days.
+Our year-round program follows the university staff calendar year with the exception of staff in-service days.
 The CDC is mostly self-supporting, with all tuition and fees collected from parents to be reinvested in providing a quality program for children and families.